brunopadilha/webseclab/README.md

 A php web application which contains a lot of common critical security flaws (like xss, sql injection, local file disclosure, etc.).
 This application was developed only for study purposes.

-You are welcome to add new features in this application provided that the feature has some web vulnerability!
+You are welcome to add new features in this application provided the feature has some web vulnerability!

 # Requirements